hantsy/javaee8-by-example-gitbook/cdi-se.md

 }
 ```

-In the above codes, it vetoes `Greeter` bean, the bean select operations will cause an exception `UnsatisfiedResolutionException`.
+In the above codes, it vetoes `Greeter` bean in `processAnnotatedType` phase, the later bean select operation will cause an exception `UnsatisfiedResolutionException` thrown.

 Grab the [source codes](https://github.com/hantsy/ee8-sandbox) from my github account, and have a try.